kscieslinski/CTF/pwn/README.md

 ## CTFZone 2019
 On 30.11.2019 - 01.12.2019 I've been playing TUCTF with Made in MIM team.
 I've solved few tasks (leakalicious, vulnmath, ctftp, cute animal company).
 The challenges were really easy even for me and so I decided to take a look at CTFZone ctf which has been online at the same time.
 I've picked a tictactoc task.
 It was really cool challenge!
 It wasn't hard, but it required writing some assembly code.
 The plot was super nice as well.
-I encourage you to try it.
-You can find all files in files/ folder.
+I encourage you to try it yourself.
+You can find all files you need in files/ folder.
 <table>
   <tbody>
     <tr>